Notice regarding the quality of machine translation

-To go further Article L. 541-7 of the Environment Code; Articles 1 and 2 of the February 29, 2012 order setting out the contents of the records referred to in articles R. 541-43 and R. 541-46 of the Environment Code.
+For further information: Article L. 541-7 of the Environment Code; Articles 1 and 2 of the February 29, 2012 order setting out the contents of the records referred to in articles R. 541-43 and R. 541-46 of the Environment Code.

 Transportation of waste